 12.3.
-Travel Reimbursement
+TRAVEL REIMBURSEMENT

-You must have advance approval from your supervisor if incurring expenses for travel, lodging, meals, etc. while on School business.
-Reimbursement requests should be submitted on an Expense Reimbursement form, which is available through the Accounting Department.
-The School reimbursement rate for use of personal automobiles is the IRSapproved mileage rate.
-If you have received approval for air travel, please notify the Accounting Department as soon as possible.
-The School will reimburse the employee for the most economical travel.
+You must have advance approval from your Supervisor if incurring expenses for travel, lodging, meals, etc. while on School business.
+Reimbursement requests should be submitted within the same month that the travel occurred.
+The School reimbursement rate for use of personal automobiles is the IRS approved mileage rate.

 12.4.
-Expense Reports
+EXPENSE REPORTS

-All faculty members and staff are required to obtain approval from their Division Head before any expenses are incurred.
-Once you have approval and paid the expenses, please submit an expense report on Paycom.
-Please ask the Accounting Department how to use the Paycom expense report feature.
-If you cannot use Paycom, please use the Expense Reimbursement Form.
+All faculty members and staff are required to obtain approval from their Supervisor before expenses are incurred.
+Once you have approval and paid the expenses, please submit reimbursement requests via ExponentHR.
 Please avoid paying sales tax.
-There is a sales tax exemption form located in the Workroom.
+Sales tax exemption forms are available in the Accounting Department.

-Expense reports should be submitted within one week of incurring the expense and must be approved by your supervisor.
+Expense reports should be submitted within one week of incurring the expense and must be approved by your Supervisor.
 You must describe the expense, the reason for purchase, and the purchase date.
-Take a picture of your receipt and upload it to Paycom.
-If using the Expense Reimbursement Form, attach receipts to the back of the form.
-Do not use staples, rather tape your receipt to a blank piece of paper.
-Please turn in completed forms to the Accounting Department.
+Take a picture of your receipt and upload it to ExponentHR.

 12.5.
-Maintenance Requests
+MAINTENANCE REQUESTS